List of CE Marking Directives and Regulations 2026

 Class IIb: Medical devices that might constitute medium to high-risk to the patients and are generally designed to be used for more than 30 days.
 Products belonging to this category include long-term corrective contact lenses and surgical lasers.

-Class III: Medical devices that have the potential highest risk.
-Products such as cardiovascular catheters, aneurysm clips, hip-joint implants, and prosthetic heart valves are considered as Class III medical devices.
+Class III: Medical devices that have the potential for the highest risk.
+Products such as cardiovascular catheters, aneurysm clips, hip-joint implants, and prosthetic heart valves are considered Class III medical devices.

 Generally speaking, medical devices need the involvement of a Notified Body.
 The only exception is represented by medical devices of Class I that: